Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 7.1 I do not believe that my final result for a unit is correct.
 How do I apply to view my overall results and/or my final exam paper?

-If you believe that an error has been made in respect to the calculation of your grade in your exam paper, please complete the Academic Appeal Application Form and submit it to the Academic Administration Office by the required date for each semester.
+If you believe that an error has been made in respect to the calculation of your grade in your exam paper, please complete the Academic Appeal Application Form (DOCX 38.6KB) and submit it to the Academic Administration Office by the required date for each term.

 7.2 What happens if I submit an Academic Appeal application?